 6.1.
 Fair Value Gap + Order Block

-An order block (OB) is a large concentration of institutional orders, often creating a strong demand zone (if bullish) or supply zone.
+An order block (OB) represents a significant accumulation or distribution zone, often acting as a strong demand or supply area.
 When a Fair Value Gap forms directly adjacent to or inside an order block, it signals an extremely high-priority zone.
-This confluence shows that both inefficiency (the FVG) and heavy orders (the OB) are present at the same price, making it a very reliable entry point for a retracement.
+This confluence indicates that both a price inefficiency (the FVG) and concentrated liquidity (the OB) are present at the same level, creating a high-probability entry point for a retracement.

 6.2.
 Fair Value Gap + Liquidity Sweep

-This is a classic “smart money” setup.
-It involves price first sweeping liquidity (running the stops) below an old low or above an old high.
-Immediately after this stop hunt, the price reverses aggressively, creating an FVG.
-Traders then wait for the price to pull back to that FVG, knowing the market has already “fueled up” for the real move.
+This is a hallmark “Smart Money” setup.
+It occurs when the price first sweeps liquidity (a “stop hunt”) below a prominent old low or above an old high.
+Immediately after this sweep, the price reverses with aggressive displacement, leaving an FVG in its wake.
+Traders then wait for the price to retrace and mitigate that FVG, as the prior sweep has effectively “fueled” the market for its real move.

 6.3.
 Fair Value Gap + Breaker Block

-A breaker block is a failed order block that the price has sliced through.
-You can use this to confirm the trend after a Fair Value Gap is filled.
-For example, in an uptrend, the price fills a bullish FVG, rallies, and then breaks through the next bearish resistance block.
-An inverse fair value gap can also serve this confirmation role.
+A breaker block is essentially a failed order block that the price has aggressively sliced through.
+In the SMC framework, you can use this to confirm a trend continuation after an FVG has been mitigated.
+For example, in an uptrend, the price taps a bullish FVG and then breaks through the nearest bearish resistance, turning it into a bullish Breaker Block.
+An inverse fair value gap (IFVG) often forms in this same area, providing further confirmation of the trend shift.

 7. What Does an Example Bullish FVG Trade on EUR/USD Look Like?